Blunix-GmbH/role-ssh/README.md

 # Ansible Role SSH

 This role installs and configures SSH server and client.
+It also takes care of generating ssh keypairs, generating known_hosts files and other related features.

 # Example Play